Chronic Glomerulonephritis Medication

 Class Summary

-Treat edema and hypertension.
-Increase urine excretion by inhibiting sodium and chloride transporters.
+Diuretics are used to treat edema and hypertension.
+They increase urine excretion by inhibiting sodium and chloride transporters.

 Furosemide (Lasix)

-DOC as a diuretic.
-Increases excretion of water by interfering with chloride-binding cotransport system, which, in turn, inhibits sodium and chloride reabsorption in ascending loop of Henle and distal renal tubule.
+Furosemide is the diuretic of choice.
+It increases excretion of water by interfering with the chloride-binding cotransport system, which, in turn, inhibits sodium and chloride reabsorption in the ascending loop of Henle and the distal renal tubule.

 Previous